fbpx

 Cultural Information Sheets – country-specific information on school, family life, personal interactions, personal hygiene, and food and culture

-Cultural Handbooks for YES Program Countries - Funded by the US Department of State and available to all organizations hosting YES scholars, these resources focus on cultural norms and traditions and provide perspectives from US host families.
-Use these handbooks to learn about your YES student's cultural background and support their adjustment in the US.
-Each year, the YES program adds new country handbooks.
+Cultural Handbooks for YES Program Countries — Funded by the US Department of State and available to all organizations hosting YES scholars, these resources focus on cultural norms and traditions and provide perspectives from US host families.
+Use these handbooks to learn about your YES students’ cultural background and support their adjustment in the US.

 Required Activities for YFU YES Scholars